NixOS/nix/doc/manual/src/contributing/experimental-flags.md

 However, the standard workflow for an experimental feature is as follows:

 - The feature is implemented in a pull request.
-- It is merged under an experimental flag, and is disabled by default.
+- The feature is guarded by an experimental feature flag that is disabled by default, and the pull request is merged.
     - Being experimental, the feature can still be changed arbitrarily or removed again.
 - The experimental feature flag can be removed and the feature is considered stable if:
   - There is enough evidence of users having tried the feature, such as feedback, fixed bugs, demonstrations of how it is put to use